30 Apr IonPak®

 Standard footprints (1200 x 800 / 1200 x 1000)

 UN Packaging to Transport Solid Dangerous Goods

-The ORBIS IonPak® is UN certified to transport solid dangerous goods (e.g. UN3480).
+The ORBIS IonPak® is UN certified to transport solid dangerous goods (e.g. UN3480) and consists of a standard container with customised interior packaging.
 Due to the special manufacturing process of our dangerous goods packaging, the IonPak is extremely robust and durable.
 We use up to 90% recycled plastics to manufacture our dangerous goods boxes, leading to emissions savings of 60-70 kg CO2 per load carrier.
 With the collapsible and stackable design, the IonPak UN packaging offers optimised space utilisation and significant cost savings.
 Speak to one of our packaging experts to learn more about possible applications.
 A certified dangerous goods safety advisor can inform you about customisation options.

 Transporting Lithium-Ion Batteries Safely with the IonPak®

 The IonPak was launched as a reusable FLC for safe lithium battery transport.
 The lithium battery shipping boxes are suitable for non-certified batteries, prototypes, battery cells, battery modules and batteries in equipment.
 For increased part protection, the batteries are stored in layers using customised interior packaging solutions that are developed to safely hold dangerous goods.
 In accordance with the latest dangerous goods guidelines, the shock absorbing interior packaging is adapted to your product.
 The lithium ion battery packaging utilises standard footprints designed to interface with customers’ existing supply chains.
 Once batteries are removed at the assembly line, two-unit loads can fit together and packed into one FLC, to reduce return shipping costs by up to 50%.
 The transport of airbags and belt tensioners of dangerous goods class 9 is possible after successful completion of fire testing.